homink/kaldi_notes/prepare_hclg.md

 # How to prepare HCLG.fst

 Kaldi requires HCLG.fst for the WFST decoding.
 More details are found in [here](http://kaldi-asr.org/doc/graph.html).
-We will trace here step by step with scripts and contents.
+We review here step by step with the wsj recipe.

 https://github.com/kaldi-asr/kaldi/blob/6c9c00d5bae8cef4fecda99f5f8a3a6d0439e981/egs/wsj/s5/run.sh#L45